|Shannon McManimon, (845) 257-2828, firstname.lastname@example.org

-The Teacher Certification Sequence of the program is currently available to special subject teachers (family/consumer science, health, music, physical education, or technology) who are initially certified to teach in NYS and are seeking professional certification.
-The program of study focuses on providing content and skills necessary for teaching the diverse student population of New York State.
-This program provides teachers effective instructional practices for actively engaging all students in developmentally appropriate and meaningful learning related to the State Learning Standards.
-Teachers graduate with knowledge and strategies to engage and challenge all students to reach their fullest potential—intellectually, emotionally, and socially.
+The 36-credit program is available to special-subject teachers (family/consumer science, health, music, physical education, or technology education) who are initially certified to teach in New York and are seeking professional certification.
+The program of study focuses on content and skills necessary for teaching the diverse student population of New York State, with an emphasis on socially just learning practices and settings.
+Teachers graduate with knowledge and strategies to actively engage and challenge all students to reach their fullest potential—intellectually, emotionally, and socially.

 - One official copy of all undergraduate and graduate course work; the baccalaureate transcript should be from a regionally accredited institution with a minimum 3.0 cumulative grade point average.
 The degree should contain appropriate courses in the special subject area of certification.

-- Three letters of recommendation from individuals who have a professional relationship with the prospective student and can address the student’s potential for graduate work.
+- Contact information for three individuals who have a professional relationship with the prospective student and can provide a reference addressing the student’s potential for graduate work.

-- A two-page letter describing how you expect the MPS Humanistic/Multicultural Program will help you meet your personal and professional goals.
+- A two-page letter describing how you expect the MPS Social Justice Educational Studies Program will help you meet your personal and professional goals.
 This can be integrated into the statement on the application form.

 - An interview with a member of the faculty.